isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: The First 100 Years.md

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#353839">What does "Bras Basah" mean?
 The <a href="https://m.facebook.com/urban.explorers.of.singapore/posts/1838715229511033">Urban Explorers of Singapore</a> explains.</span></summary>
 <br>
-<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#778899
-">"The name “Bras Basah” has existed since the early 1800s.
+<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#778899">"The name “Bras Basah” has existed since the early 1800s.
 In old maps, it was also spelt as “Brass Bassa”...The name “Bras Basah” itself is a mistranscription of the Malay term “beras basah” (“wet rice”).
 Such mistranscriptions arise when non-native Malay speakers anglicise names based on what is verbally heard...Speaking of rice, Singapore in the old days had paddy fields...Wet harvested rice from these paddy fields (which practised wet-rice cultivation) would have been transported along Selegie Road and then dried on patches of undeveloped land around Sungai Bras Basah.
 (Drying is critical after harvesting a rice crop because it reduces grain moisture content to a safe level for storage.)
 This scenario eventually gave birth to the toponym “Bras Basah” for the area." </span>

 </details>